atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 `Sample`'s payloads are now `ZBytes`, `Publishers`, `Queryables` and `Subscribers` now expect `ZBytes` for all their interfaces.
 The [Attachment](#attachment) API also now accepts a `ZBytes`

 <!-- [key expressions](#key-expression) -->
-Each Language bindings will have their own specifics of Serializing and Deserializing, but for the most part it will involve implementing a serialize / deserialize function for your datatype or make use of auto-generated conversations for composite types.
+Each Language bindings will have their own specifics of Serializing and Deserializing, but for the most part it will involve implementing a serialize / deserialize function for your datatype or make use of auto-generated conversions for composite types.

 ## Encoding